dpluong/chip-8/docs/PROJECTDOCUMENT.md

 Release 3 Due Date (Mar 13, 2019):
 -	Higher level language and assembler production-ready and sent to the instructor

-## Detailed Release 4 Plan & Schedule

-The following items were to be completed for release 3:

-- CHIP8 Tool (CHIP8 Assembly Language)
-- A language of a higher level than the raw machine code
-- A compiler that converts this language to CHIP8 machine code
-- Users will be able to write human-readable code and compile it into CHIP8 machine code, ready for ues on any emulator
-- Code Viewer for Visualizer
-- Allows user to fully understand and debug CHIP 8 programs
-- Can disassemble opcodes into a human readable form
-- Users will be able to see the full code of the program they are running

-The visualizer was also pushed to this release as a result of weather in the previous release

 All specifications listed above in release 3 were completed including:

 - Visualizer fully complete with memory, registers, and instruction being executed shown: